The Faceless Ones

 Sue: How will Jamie get on that plane without a passport?

-Sue: It’s Transformers.
+Sue: Transformers.
 Aeroplanes in disguise.

 Episode 5

-The Faceless OnesWhen the passengers are finally revealed to have been miniaturised and stored in a drawer, Sue gasps.
+The Faceless OnesThe plane’s passengers have been miniaturised and stored in a drawer.

 Me: Perhaps it’s only been a fortnight and the aliens are going to bugger off before the shit hits the fan.

-Sue: And why are they storing the nurse in a cupboard?
-Why don’t they shrink her and pop her in a pencil-case?
+Sue: How can an explosion destroy your identity, anyway?
+And why are they storing that nurse in a cupboard?
+Why don’t they shrink her down and pop her in a pencil case?

 Sue: I suppose it makes sense for them to steal the bodies of 18-30 passengers.
-If they’d infiltrated Saga Holidays, they would have been screwed.
+If they’d infiltrated Saga Holidays, they would have been completely screwed.

-When “DI Crossland” is revealed to be a Chameleon, Sue believes that she’s spotted a recurring theme in the programme.
+When DI Crossland turns out to be a Chameleon, Sue believes she’s spotted a recurring theme.

-Sue: So, you steal a person’s identity but not their voice?
-How does that work exactly?
-Is this how they’ll get around Shirley’s accent when she joins full-time?
-Maybe they will interfere with her voice in some way so she’ll end up talking proper, like.
-It wouldn’t be the first time a companion has changed accents.
-And where are Ben and Polly anyway?
-This is turning into a very long holiday.
+Sue: So you steal a person’s identity, but you don’t steal their voice.
+How does that work, exactly?
+Is this how they get around Shirley’s accent when she joins the programme full-time?
+Maybe they’ll interfere with her voice so she’ll end up talking all proper-like.
+It wouldn’t be the first time a companion has changed their accent.

 Episode 6